 RWAs for market risk under the market risk regulatory capital rules are calculated using the following internal models: VaR, Stressed VaR (SVaR), Incremental risk and Comprehensive risk.
-In addition, the Specific risk measure is also used to calculate RWAs for market risk, under the standardized measurement method, for certain securitized and non-securitized covered positions by applying riskweighting factors predetermined by regulators, to positions after applicable netting is performed.
+In addition, the Specific risk measure is also used to calculate RWAs for market risk, under the standardized measurement method, for certain securitized and non-securitized covered positions by applying risk-weighting factors predetermined by regulators, to positions after applicable netting is performed.
 As defined in the FRB's regulations, RWAs for market risk are the sum of each of these measures multiplied by 12.5.
 An overview of each of these measures is provided below.

 Regulatory VaR.
-VaR is the potential loss in value of inventory positions, as well as certain other financial assets and financial liabilities, due to adverse market movements over a defined time horizon with a specified confidence level.
-For both risk management purposes (positions subject to VaR limits) and regulatory capital calculations (for covered positions), we use a single VaR model, which captures risks including those related to interest rates, equity prices, currency rates and commodity prices.
+VaR is the potential loss in value of trading assets and liabilities, as well as certain investments, loans, and other financial assets and liabilities accounted for at fair value, due to adverse market movements over a defined time horizon with a specified confidence level.
+For both risk management purposes (positions subject to VaR limits) and regulatory capital calculations (for covered positions), the firm uses a single VaR model, which captures risks including those related to interest rates, equity prices, currency rates and commodity prices.
 As such, VaR facilitates comparison across portfolios of different risk characteristics.
 VaR also captures the diversification of aggregated risk at the firmwide level.